 - It pays to play (with dates, currencies, etc.) to see which method offers the best deal.

-- In general, the bigger savings can be found on flights to/from Scandinavia and on the longer and more expensive flights, but a more expensive ticket doesn’t automatically mean more savings.
+- In general, the bigger savings can be found on the longer and more expensive flights, but a more expensive ticket doesn’t automatically mean more savings.

 - If you're booking in NOK, it's best to do it with a credit card that doesn't charge foreign transaction fees.
 If your card does charge a foreign transaction fee, it's typically 3%, low enough that it may still be cheaper to book in NOK, but of course it’s better to avoid the fee if you can.